gtfintechlab/CenterFinanceWorkshops/NumPy_Pandas_Polars/00_Python/README.md

 - Dictionaries.ipynb

 ## Learn by Doing
-We can work on and go over some basic Python exercises.
-While doing these exercises, It is important to keep in mind that there are several ways to solve each of these exercises.
+While doing these exercises, it is important to keep in mind that there are several ways to solve each of these exercises.

 - Exercises_Python
 - Exercises_Python_Solutions.ipynb